The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of KAWS's No Reply 6 (signed) is estimated to be worth between £1,800 and £2,700.
-This screenprint, created in 2015, has an auction history of two total sales since its entry to the market on 10th April 2019.
-The hammer price over the past five years has varied, with the average annual growth rate of this work is -14%.
+This screenprint, created in 2015, has an auction history of two sales since its entry to the market on 10th April 2019.
+The average annual growth rate of this artwork is 3%.
+The hammer price over the last five years has ranged from £1,613 in November 2020 to £1,613 in November 2020.
+The current average return to the seller is £2,720.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis